Mohamed-Elwakeel/Todo-app/README.md

 # Todo App - Frontend

-- A simple and intuitive Todo App frontend built with React.js.
-This application provides two main pages for managing todos: Login, and Home
+- This is a simple and intuitive Todo App frontend built with React.js.
+It offers a clean user interface for managing tasks and provides two main pages for the user: Login and Home.
+The application is designed to handle essential task management functionalities and is responsive across different device sizes.

 ## Features

 - **Todo Management:**
-  - Add new tasks to the todo list.
+  - Add new tasks to your todo list.
+  - Edit tasks and descriptions inline.
   - Mark tasks as completed.
-  - Delete completed tasks from the list.
+  - Delete tasks from the list.
+  - Filter tasks by status: Not Started, In Progress, and Finished.

+- **User Authentication:**
+  - Login page to authenticate users before accessing the home page.

 - **Responsive Design:**
-  - The app is optimized for various screen sizes, providing a seamless experience on desktop and mobile devices.
+  - Optimized for various screen sizes (mobile, tablet, and desktop).
+  - Provides a seamless user experience across all devices.

+- **Light and Dark Themes:**
+  - Easily toggle between light and dark modes to suit your preference.

 ## Getting Started